Skip to main content

 EventDescription

-PAYMENT_EXPIREDPayment expired before being completed.
+PAYMENT_EXPIREDThe payment expired before being completed.

-PAYMENT_REFUNDEDA refund was processed for this payment.
+PAYMENT_REFUNDEDA refund completed for this payment.

 PAYMENT_REFUND_FAILEDA refund attempt failed.